-10.0 PHA GOAL #5: ENSURE EQUAL OPPORTUNITY AND AFFIRMATIVELY FURTHER FAIR HOUSING

-The PHA established the following objectives to strive in meeting goal #5:

-- Undertake affirmative measures to ensure access to assisted housing regardless of race, color, religion, national origin, sex, familial status and disability: On-going - Undertake affirmative measures to provide a suitable living environment for families living in assisted housing regardless of race, color, religion, national origin, sec, familial status and disability: On-going - Undertake affirmative measures to ensure accessible housing to persons with all varieties of disabilities regardless of unit size required: On-going
+B.6 PHA GOAL #5: ENSURE EQUAL OPPORTUNITY AND AFFIRMATIVELY FURTHER FAIR HOUSING The PHA established the following objectives to strive in meeting goal #5 Undertake affirmative measures to ensure access to assisted housing regardless of race, color, religion, national origin, sex, familial status and disability Undertake affirmative measures to provide a suitable living environment for families living in assisted housing regardless of race, color, religion, national origin, sex, familial status and disability Undertake affirmative measures to ensure accessible housing to persons with all varieties of disabilities regardless of unit size required Progress Statement: On-going B.7 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
+Y N (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
+(See attachment tx435a01)